 How does MCLR-linked loan works?

 - Reset Clause - When you apply for a loan, the MCLR prevailing on the date of sanctioning will be applicable to your loan.
 You will be allotted reset dates which are usually 1 year.
 The reset tenure could be lesser based on your agreement with the bank.
 On the reset date, your interest rate will be changed to the prevailing rate on that date.
-Let’s look at a hypothetical situation of a loan sanctioned on May 1st, 2016, with a reset period of 1 year.
-The loan will bear the interest rate prevailing on 1st May 2016, for 1 year.
+Let’s look at a hypothetical situation of a loan sanctioned on 1 May 2016, with a reset period of 1 year.
+The loan will bear the interest rate prevailing on 1 May 2016, for 1 year.
 Let’s say the rate is 15% p.a.
-During the year, the interest rate falls to 10% on September 1st.
+During the year, the interest rate falls to 10% on 1 September 2016.
 This will have no effect on your loan.
 You will continue to pay 15% interest.
-On 1st May 2017, your allotted reset date, the prevailing interest rate is 13.5% p.a.
+On 1 May 2017 (which is your allotted reset date) the prevailing interest rate is 13.5% p.a.
 The interest rate on your loan will drop to 13.5% p.a. for the next one year till the next reset date.

 - Spread - MCLR-linked loans are associated with a spread.
 A spread is an amount the bank charges above the MCLR.
 The banks can change their rates by 25 basis points.
 One basis point is one-hundredth of a percentage point.
 Banks are free to set the range of spread on different loans.
 For example, if the interest rate offered by the bank is 14.25% p.a. but the prevailing MCLR is only 14% p.a.
 Then you know that 0.25% is the spread charged by the bank.

 What does MCLR mean for existing loan borrowers?